- Study at Deakin

 Electives can come from outside the School of Psychology (maximum of eight are permitted within H344 and H345).

 HPY210 Coaching and Counselling Individuals for Behaviour Change

 HPY310 Coaching and Counselling Groups for Behaviour Change

-For information on major sequences please visit major sequences and specialisations
+For information on major sequences visit major sequences and specialisations

-To search for an elective outside the faculty of health, go to the Handbook Advanced Unit Search here
+To search for an elective outside the Faculty of Health, refer to the Handbook Advanced Unit Search.

 Psychology (Unit Set Code MJ-H000008)